Criminal Justice at PLU

 The PLU Sociology department helped me find my passion for criminal justice through various classes that touched on issues of crime, as well as through an internship with a probation department.
 In my senior year, the professors in the PLU Sociology department helped me find and apply for a Masters of Arts in Criminal Justice program.

-Without the background in sociology that I gained at PLU, I would not be where I am today: working for the Seattle Police Department as a research analyst.
+Without the background in sociology that I gained at PLU, I would not be where I am today: working for the Seattle Police Department (SW Precinct) as a Crime Prevention Coordinator.

 Jennifer Danner, Class of 2014